wncc/learners-space/Python/Week 6/README.md

 The videos in the playlist are made for absolute beginners, and walks through each and every step in detail, covering everything from installation (and troubleshooting) to introducing UnitTest frameworks.
 * Optionally, you can also checkout this link for reading tutorials - **[Selenium WebDriver Tutorials](https://www.guru99.com/selenium-tutorial.html)**.
 Keep in mind that this link also covers advanced tutorials on selenium webdrivers, so if you want to explore more of Selenium, you can go through them.

+## Assignment 6 - Automate Spotify with Python
+For this week's assignment, you will be implementing a basic project in Python which takes a YouTube music video link, searches for the song title in Spotify and adds it to a playlist.

+What you need for the assignment -
+* **YouTube Data API** - This will be used for getting all the videos and playlists on YouTube.
+* **YouTube-dl Library** - This will be used for getting the artist and the song name from a youtube video.
+* **Spotify Web API** - This will be used for searching a song name on Spotify and then adding it to Liked Songs.